pitermarx/pitermarx.github.io/content/posts/2022/12/christianity-is-cool/index.md

 I find this position problematic.
 In affirming this, the Quran both affirms and contradicts the scriptures that came before it, the Torah and the Gospel.
 As a very blatant case I can point to the verse where it claims Jesus did not actually die on the cross.

-> and for their saying, “We have certainly killed the MasīH ‘Īsā the son of Maryam, the Messenger of Allah”, while in fact **they did neither kill him, nor crucify him**, but they were deluded by resemblance.Those who disputed in this matter are certainly in doubt about it.
+> and for their saying, “We have certainly killed the MasīH ‘Īsā the son of Maryam, the Messenger of Allah”, while in fact **they did neither kill him, nor crucify him**, but they were deluded by resemblance.
+Those who disputed in this matter are certainly in doubt about it.
 They have no knowledge of it, but they follow whims.
 It is absolutely certain that they did not kill him
 > - <cite> [Quran 4:157](https://quran.com/4/157) </cite>

 In a general sense I found the Islamic religion very unappealing.
 Reading the Quran didn't have any effect in me other than giving me a [gory](https://en.wikipedia.org/wiki/Zaqqum) mental [picture of hell](https://quran.com/22?startingVerse=19) and a [sensual mental picture](https://quran.com/78/33) of heaven.